experimentarium/times/docs/part-2/02-sets.md

 If a TIMES model consists of several internal regions, it is called a multi-regional model.
 Each of the internal regions contains a unique RES to represent the particularities of the region.
 As already mentioned, the regions can be connected by inter-regional exchange processes to enable trade of commodities between the regions.
 Two types of trade activities can be depicted in TIMES: bi-lateral trade between two regions and multilateral trade between several supply and demand regions.

 Bi-lateral trade takes place between specific pairs of regions.
-A pair of regions together with an exchange process and the direction of the commodity flow are first identified, where the model ensures that trade through the exchange process is balanced between these two regions (whatever amount is exported from region A to region B must be imported by region B from region A, possibly adjusted for trans­portation losses).
+A pair of regions together with an exchange process and the direction of the commodity flow are first identified, where the model ensures that trade through the exchange process is balanced between these two regions (whatever amount is exported from region A to region B must be imported by region B from region A, possibly adjusted for transportation losses).
 The basic structure is shown in {numref}`bilateral-trade`.
 Bi-lateral trading may be fully described in TIMES by defining an inter-regional exchange process and by specifying the two pair-wise connections by indicating the regions and commodities be traded via the set $top\_ire(r,c,reg,com,p)$.
 If trade should occur only in one direction then only that direction is provided in the set $top\_ire$ (export from region $r$ into region $reg$).
 The process capacity and the process related costs (e.g. activity costs, investment costs) of the exchange process can be described individually for both regions by specifying the corresponding parameters in each regions.
 If for example the investment costs for an electricity line between two regions A and B are 1000 monetary units (MU) per MW and 60 % of these investment costs should be allocated to region A and the remaining 40 % to region B, the investment costs for the exchange process have to be set to 600 MU/MW in region A and to 400 MU/MW in region B.

 ```{figure} assets/image7.png
 :name: bilateral-trade